 Wastewater neutralization plants are equipment used to treat and neutralize wastewater before it is released into the environment.
 These plants are typically used in industrial plants, factories, hospitals, laboratories, and other facilities that generate large amounts of wastewater.
 Neutralizing wastewater is important to ensure that the wastewater is not harmful to the environment.
 Untreated wastewater can contain a variety of harmful substances such as heavy metals, organic chemicals, oils and greases, and pathogens and other pollutants.
 Wastewater neutralization uses a combination of chemical and physical processes to adjust the pH of the wastewater and remove pollutants.
 Various processes are used for this purpose, such as neutralization reactors, sedimentation plants, filtration devices, flocculation and other technologies ...

 Lithium-ion battery recycling plant, battery recycling

-In the process itself, the batteries are first treated mechanically to obtain the so-called "black mass", which consists of valuable raw materials such as lithium, cobalt, nickel, and manganese.
-The black mass is then further processed hydrometallurgically through strong acids and other aggressive liquids.
+In the process itself, the batteries are first mechanically treated to obtain the so-called "black mass", which consists of valuable raw materials such as lithium, cobalt, nickel and manganese.
+The black mass is then further processed hydrometallurgically using strong acids and other aggressive liquids.
 The metals are dissolved and separated in a special process.

 High Pressure Circulation Pump for Hot Water